 My name’s Lisa (she/her) and I offer bodywork for women, gender non-binary and trans folk.
 I also facilitate various workshops.
 There’s information about both those things on the relevant pages.
 Below is a bit more about what inspires and motivates me, and the ways I work.

-I also have a pretty extensive knowledge of herbal medicine and have been exploring herbs personally and with others in informal and formal learning spaces for many years.
-I have worked in a long established herb shop giving over-the-counter advise and teaching workshop series, and continue to facilitate workshops about holistic approaches to health and herbal medicine in a community garden in central London, elsewhere in England, now also in Glasgow and Edinburgh.
+I have a good knowledge of (mostly European) herbal medicine and have been exploring herbs personally and with others in informal and formal learning spaces for many years.
+I worked in a long established herb shop in London giving over-the-counter advise and teaching workshop series, and continue to facilitate workshops about holistic approaches to health and herbal medicine wherever there is interest and opportunity.

 I’m interested in what health means, in the broadest sense of the word, especially feminist health and psycho-emotional health.
 Inspired by politics examining the way hierarchy, oppression, alienation and inequality affect us, I’m interested in personal and collective practices, resources, spaces and infrastructure we can access and develop, for deep connection, meaning, justice, rest, resilience and transformation.

 I’m generally interested in critiquing the way bio-medicine defines the body-mind, and in collectively deconstructing/augmenting the stories it offers us about our physical, emotional, social and spiritual experiences.
 And in doing so finding broader, more holistic understandings and approaches to things together.